mongodb/specifications/source/faas-automated-testing/faas-automated-testing.rst

 `````````````````````````

 Drivers MUST setup the function as would be done in their appropriate language.
 In
-the function implementation driver MUST:
+the function implementation the driver MUST:

 - Create a MongoClient that points to MONGODB_URI.
 - Add listeners for the following monitoring events: ServerHeartbeatStarted,